 Early records suggest that it too was primarily a cricket club, the President being J R D Hill (1872-73) a Trinity lawyer who died at the age of 31, W H Foster (1873-4) a Yorkshireman at the Non-Collegiate Students Board (now Fitzwilliam College) who moved to St John’s, and S C Boulter (1874-5) of Clare, another lawyer, who founded the Law Debenture Corporation.
 Curiously none of these seems to have represented the University against Oxford at any sport.
 However, photographs of them do survive, but there is then a gap until 1889-90, when Rowland Alwyn Wilson, (Rugby School and Trinity) who won an athletics Blue in the mile and later became a Canon of Worcester Cathedral, begins a line of famous Presidents whose pictures hang in the Clubhouse.

-This line runs until 1963 after which records and pictures are, alike, patchy.
+This line runs until 1963 after which records and pictures can be found under the heading Presidents since 1972.

 By any standards the Presidents of the 1950s and 60s are a distinguished collection: Peter May (1951), Arthur Smith (1956), Ted Dexter (1957), Geoffrey Windsor-Lewis (1959), Gordon Waddell (1961), Tony Lewis (1962) and Viscount Chewton (1963) are all examples.
 The fact that this selection contains three cricket captains of England, two Scottish rugby players two Welshmen, a golfer and only one oarsman makes it all the more remarkable and indeed typical of the Club.